dschmura/questlove_reflection/Questlove_App_Development_Journal.md

 Following up on yesterday, I decided to try to learn and implement an ActionCable version today, but, I completely ran aground programming-wise.
 Things that I know are simple to do, and have done simply before, eluded me.
 I continued to make attempts, but nothing is working today.

+I have tried every trick I know to reboot and refocus, but nothing is working.
+I don't know if this is residual cold, or something in my brain trying to sabotage me, but it is as if I am in quicksand, and every move I make to try to get unstuck moves me deeper in.

+I decided to throw in the towel.
+I am beyond salvaging either of the projects, and I am so demoralized.
+I am embarassed, frustrated, and questioning life choices.

 ### Overall Process Reflection

 I run through a similar process for every project (or feature).
 In general terms